Fluctuations for diameter and perimeter of convex hulls of multiple random walks

+Our general results cover $N$ multiple random walks for any $N \geq 2$.
+Since part of our original motivation was to complete the picture for even $N=2$ walks, we describe that case in more detail here.
 The first work on fluctuations for $D_n$ and $L_n$ given by~\eqref{eq:multiple-hull-diam-perim} for the convex hull~\eqref{eq:multiple-hull} of $N=2$ random walks was~\cite{ikss} (see also~\cite{tomislav}).
 In~\cite{ikss} it was shown that similar $L^2$ approximations to~\eqref{eq:known-D-L-approx}, and hence CLTs, hold for most cases of the relative orientation and magnitudes of the drifts~$\bmu_1$, $\bmu_2$ of the two random walks.
-The cases omitted from~\cite{ikss} for the perimeter are a subset of those omitted for the diameter, and all are special for one or other form of degeneracy, for example, because one of the drifts is zero, or both drifts are the same, or at least of the same magnitude (see Figure~\ref{fig0} for two such exceptional cases).
-One aim of the present work is to study the remaining cases, which all turn out to have \emph{non-Gaussian} limits, complementing the Gaussian cases given in~\cite{ikss}, which we will describe next.
+The cases omitted from~\cite{ikss} for the perimeter are a subset of those omitted for the diameter, and all are special for one or other form of degeneracy, for example, because one of the drifts is zero, or both drifts are the same, or at least of the same magnitude.
+The two $N=2$ examples in Figure~\ref{fig0} are representative configurations of the exceptional types.